Themiscodes/MiniJava-LLVM-Compiler/README.md

 ## Main

-The Main class in [Main.java](Main.java) runs the semantic analysis, initiating the parser that was produced by JavaCC and executing the visitors I described above.
-When the semantic check has finished, for every class of the program the names and the offsets of every field and method this class contains are printed.
-Finally, the Translator visitor compiles the program into LLVM which is emitted into the .ll file, that is created in the same folder as the original .java file.
+- The Main class in [Main.java](Main.java) runs the semantic analysis, initiating the parser that was produced by JavaCC and executing the visitors I described above.
+- When the semantic check has finished, for every class of the program the names and the offsets of every field and method this class contains are printed.
+- Finally, the Translator visitor compiles the program into LLVM IR, which is then emitted into the .ll file, that is created in the same folder as the original .java file.

 ## Compilation and Execution